-We now know he unleashed approximately 10,000 of these inferior products.
-They were everywhere.
+We now know he unleashed approximately 20,000 of these inferior products.
+They were everywhere in 2008, and are still showing up in quantity.
 Some were assembled by customizers, some were sold as kits, some were painted and some were not.
 Many were chromed.
-Everywhere you turned, people on eBay were dumping these things.
+Everywhere you turn, people on eBay are dumping these things.
 New collectors saw an economical way to get a representation of the fabled RLBB.
 It would not have been a big deal, except for the fact that they were mis-represented to collectors as actual Brightvision parts and buses.

 So now I am here to ring the bell, and tell everyone that what this guy has dumped into the market is a cheap, inferior impostor.
 I would have nothing to say about it if he would have called it the Sloppy Asian Loader (S.A.L. for short), but he didn’t.
 Instead, he chose to tell everyone it was the product from a defunct company, namely Brightvision.
 It was a smart move because Brightvision had outstanding products that collectors appreciated, and if Mattel didn’t like all these junk parts being dumped into the hobby, they could go after the defunct Brightvision.
 It was an interesting business strategy, but very simple to refute legally.